deltachat/deltachat-pages/cs/gdpr-website.md

 Depending on the payment service provider and the type of transfer, we process the name, email address, account number, credit institution, time and amount of the transfer.
 The legal basis for this is found in [Art.
 6 (1) lit. c and f GDPR](https://gdpr-info.eu/art-6-gdpr/).
 Our legitimate interest is the administration of our donations.

-## 8. Right to object
+## 7. Right to object

 If your personal data is processed on the basis of our legitimate interests in accordance with [Art.6 (1) lit.f GDPR](https://gdpr-info.eu/art-6-gdpr/), you have the right to object to the processing of your personal data in accordance with [Art.21 GDPR](https://gdpr-info.eu/art-21-gdpr/), provided that there are grounds for this based on your particular situation or the objection is directed against direct advertising.
 In the latter case, you have a general right of objection, which will be implemented by us without specifying a particular situation.

 If you wish to exercise your right of objection, simply send an e-mail to [delta-privacy@merlinux.eu](mailto:delta-privacy@merlinux.eu).

-## 9. Right to withdraw
+## 8. Right to withdraw

-If your personal data is processed on the basis of your consent in accordance with [Art.6 (1) lit.a GDPR](https://gdpr-info.eu/art-6-gdpr/) (e.g. via the mailing list), you can withdraw your consent at any time and without any disadvantages.
+If your personal data is processed on the basis of your consent in accordance with [Art.6 (1) lit.a GDPR](https://gdpr-info.eu/art-6-gdpr/), you can withdraw your consent at any time and without any disadvantages.
 As a result, we may no longer continue the data processing that was based on this consent for the future.
 However, the withdrawal of your consent does not affect the lawfulness of the processing carried out on the basis of the consent until the withdrawal.

 If you wish to make use of your right of withdrawal, simply send an e-mail to [delta-privacy@merlinux.eu](mailto:delta-privacy@merlinux.eu).

-## 10. Rights of the data subject and right to lodge a complaint with a supervisory authority
+## 9. Rights of the data subject and right to lodge a complaint with a supervisory authority

 As a data subject of a processing of personal data, you have the right to